Profiles Brand Leadership

 symbol-Samsung.jpg

-For Samsung to compete effectively with Apple meant more than improving product features and benefits across refrigerators, wide screens, lap tops, tablets and cell phones.
-It would require defining the brand experience at its best at every touch point, and the exploration of new retail concepts from store-in-store to pop-ups to branded flagships.
-Working with Samsung’s CEO and global leadership team in Suwon City, Korea, Brandstream and the Modo Group developed the consumer insights, brand strategy, and business model assumptions needed to inform architecture, design, and construction management firms capable of keeping pace with one of the most aggressive, fastest growing companies in the world, embroiled in a lawsuit with one of the world’s most respected brands.
+For Samsung, competing with Apple in 2012 would require more than improving product features and benefits.
+It would entail defining the Samsung experience at its best at every touch point it had, just as Apple had done perhaps better than any other brand on earth.
+A team of former Nike, Apple, and Starbucks store design, store development, operations, consumer insights, and marketing experts were brought together by Brandstream and the Modo Group to help Samsung explore new retail concepts — from store-in-stores, to pop-ups, to branded flagships.
+Working with Samsung’s CEO and global leadership team in Suwon City, Korea, the team developed the consumer insights, brand strategy, and business model assumptions needed to inform architecture, design, and construction management firms capable of keeping pace with one of the most aggressive, fastest growing companies in the world.

 Navy small.jpg

 Campbell-Ewald, advertising agency for Navy Recruiting Command, asked for advice on its pitch to retain its Navy recruitment business, one of the agencies largest clients.
-When informed that they were about to pitch “The Best Job on Earth” as a new tagline to Navy leadership, I offered to help find another way forward.
-For insights, I conducted a “Noah’s Ark” exercise on the base in Norfolk, Virginia, with 15 groups of two that represented a cross-section of fliers, surface ship mates, base support, submarine “boomers”, and special forces SEALs.
+When informed that they were about to pitch “The Best Job on Earth” as a new tagline to Navy leadership, we offered to help find another way forward.
+For insights, we conducted a “Noah’s Ark” exercise on the base at Norfolk, Virginia, with 15 groups of two that represented a cross-section of fliers, surface ship mates, base support, submarine “boomers”, and special forces SEALs.
 Winning hearts and minds of young men and women (and their parents) in America was important, but so was shifting opinions around the world where brand America was losing trust in an age of controversial military involvement on foreign lands.
-The new tag line, “A Global Force for Good,” highlighted the ways America’s Navy kept vital sea lanes open, provided rescue and relief services in the wake of natural disasters, and helped remove terrorists who threatened America and its allies.
-The campaign demonstrated the growing need for both soft and hard power to avoid misperceptions, of America’s most potent military force, how it helps address some forms of terrorism at its roots, and can prevent avoidable wars.
-Unfortunately, the positioning fell victim to the rising “America First” isolationist movement six years later, in 2015, as America began to turn away from the global power for good that it once defined.
+The new tag line, “A Global Force for Good,” spoke to the ways America’s Navy kept vital sea lanes open, provided rescue and relief services in the wake of natural disasters, helped remove terrorists who threatened America and its allies, and packed the most lethal power on the planet beneath the wave..
+The campaign demonstrated the growing need to address potential terrorism at its roots and prevent avoidable wars.
+Unfortunately, the positioning fell victim to the rising “America First” isolationist movement six years later, in 2015, as America began to turn away from the global power for good it once defined.